FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/camera_calibration/camera-calibration.rst

 2. Copy the sample ``UtilityCameraFrameCapture`` OpMode to your teamcode folder, and modify the parameters at the top according to your needs.
 It's important to note that this Sample is only written in Java.
-3. In 3DF Zephyr, go to
+3. In 3DF Zephyr, go to:

    - Utilities --> Images --> Camera Calibration